 I extracted the versatile code to a hidden job at the start of the GitLab CI file and used an ‘include’ statement in the ‘asg-refresh’ job I had set up.
 I then took out as much code from the refresh job to the hidden job, using variables where appropriate.
 Once I’d done that, I moved the hidden job to a file in another repo, to store it with other fragments.
 I then included the file by using the filepath at the start of the CI file, and extended the fragment in my original ‘refresh’ job.
 I tested the script still worked, then opened a merge request for both new additions.

+Show and Tell After my project was finished I reached out to the same apprentices who I’d called earlier in the week.
+I put together a quick presentation about the process that I’d taken and walked through it with them.
+I explained my process start to finish and took questions at the end.
+I explained to them how our pipelines are configured and talked through our pipeline file, before showing what my extra pipeline stage did, and how it added value to the team.
+Because they did not have experience in this particular method of extracting code to a fragment in a pipeline it was interesting taking questions and hearing their thoughts on how they could use the info in their own projects.
+S1